 Carter’s jeans were suddenly feeling rather tight.
 “I don’t know,” he said as coolly as possible.
 He knew he had little power over Riley—she was not only more physically robust than he was, but she was much more confident and dominant, too.
 If he gave in to her desires, he knew that he’d have nothing on her.

 He wasn’t even the smartest among the three; that was Amelia.
 What Carter had in spades, though, was patience, a knack for strategy, and a tremendous amount of willpower.
 He had fantasized a million times over what it would be like to have sex with either Riley or Amelia—or both at the same time—but he had held himself back from actually trying to get with either of them.

-It had been hard for the twenty-year-old, in more ways than one.
+It had been hard for the twenty-year-old, very hard.